-((VAFB)) in California).
+Missile Field 2 earlier this year, thus increasing the number of total GBI operational silos to 38 (34 at FGA and 4 at Vandenberg Air Force Base ((VAFB)) in California).
 This past December, we awarded the GMD Development and Sustainment contract, one of the Agency's largest and most complex competitive acquisitions, with a price of almost \$1B less than the independent government cost estimate.
 For the next seven years, this \$3.5B contract will provide for sustainment and operations as well as improvements and enhancements of the current capability, provide for a robust and vigorous testing program, and deliver new and upgraded interceptors.
+A key part of the scope of this new contract is comprehensive verification and reliability testing, and upgrades as needed, of every component of our GBIs.
+These component reliability improvements and tests will require 3 years to complete and will provide the NORTHCOM commander convincing GBI reliability data resulting in a greater number of ICBMs that can be engaged with a higher probability of protection of our homeland.

-We are requesting \$903.2M in FY 2013 in RDT&E funding for the GMD program.
-We plan to maintain our fleet of 30 operational GBIs and continue to upgrade existing GBIs, and acquire 5 additional GBIs for enhanced testing, stockpile reliability, and spares, for a total of 57 GBIs.
-We will continue GBI component vendor requalifications for the future GBI avionics upgrade and obsolescence program, and we will enhance our Stockpile Reliability Program to support life-cycle management decisions and increase GBI reliability.
+We plan to continue to upgrade our fleet of 30 operational GBIs and acquire 5 additional GBIs for enhanced testing, stockpile reliability, and spares, for a total of 57 GBIs.
+We will continue GBI component vendor requalifications for the future GBI avionics upgrade and obsolescence program.

 Today, 30 operational GBIs protect the United States against a limited ICBM raid size launched from current regional threats.
-If, at some point in the future, this capability is determined to be insufficient, we can increase the operational GBIs' fire power by utilizing all 38 silos, refurbishing our 6-silo prototype missile field, and accelerating the delivery of new sensor and interceptor capabilities.
-In FY 2013 we will begin construction of the GBI In-Flight Interceptor Communication System (IFCS) Data Terminal (IDT) at Fort Drum, New York, with a completion date by 2015.
-The East Coast IDT will enable communication with GBIs launched from FGA and VAFB for longer flights, thus improving the defense of the eastern United States.
-Our pro-active
+If, at some point in the future, this capability is determined to be insufficient against a growing ICBM threat, it is possible that we can increase the operational GBIs' fire power by utilizing all 38 operational silos, refurbishing our 6-silo prototype missile field, and accelerating the delivery of new sensor and interceptor capabilities.
+Additionally, our GBI reliability improvement program will enable more successful intercepts with fewer GBIs with the same probability of successful intercept.
+In FY 2013, we will begin construction of the GBI In-Flight Interceptor Communication System (IFCS) Data Terminal (IDT) at Fort Drum, New York, with a completion date by 2015.
+The East Coast IDT will enable communication with GBIs launched from FGA and VAFB over longer distances, thus improving the defense of the eastern United States.
+We will also continue to develop and assess the 2-stage GBI to preserve future deployment options, including an intercept flight test in FY 2014.